 At the master’s level, this concentration usually includes three courses, or nine credit hours.

 Concentrations allow students to merge their career goals with their academic endeavors.
 By choosing a financial accounting concentration, students gain specialized knowledge in auditing, reporting, and other topics.
 The list below explores some of the benefits of a financial accounting concentration.

-Business students with a financial accounting concentration gain broad business knowledge through general coursework and specialized knowledge of financial accounting through concentration coursework.
+- Blended Knowledge of Business and Accounting: Business students with a financial accounting concentration gain broad business knowledge through general coursework and specialized knowledge of financial accounting through concentration coursework.
 This blend of business and accounting knowledge serves students well in their professional life.

-Since concentrations are incorporated into students' degree plan, students can explore an additional field without having to take more coursework.
+- Specialized Financial Accounting Knowledge: Since concentrations are incorporated into students’ degree plan, students can explore an additional field without having to take more coursework.
 Pursuing a financial accounting concentration gives students the opportunity to specialize in the field without spending more time in college.

-Specializing in financial accounting may benefit graduates in finding work.
+- Stand Out Against Job Competition: Specializing in financial accounting may benefit graduates in finding work.
 Job candidates with a major in business or accounting and a financial accounting concentration may stand out in the job search and have a leg up against their competition, depending on the particular job opening.

-The skills learned in a financial accounting concentration position students for greater upward mobility in their career paths.
+- Upward Mobility: The skills learned in a financial accounting concentration position students for greater upward mobility in their career paths.
 Businesses always need managers with specialized knowledge and understanding of financial statements and financial reporting.

-Pursuing a concentration offers a great pathway for students to achieve higher levels of education.
-For instance, learners who excel in specialized financial accounting courses at the undergraduate level may decide to pursue a master's degree in accountancy later on.
+- Pathway to Future Education: Pursuing a concentration offers a great pathway for students to achieve higher levels of education.
+For instance, learners who excel in specialized financial accounting courses at the undergraduate level may decide to pursue a master’s degree in accountancy later on.

 When Is a Financial Accounting Concentration Better Than a General Accounting Degree?